 The process wants to pin an object in memory in the library cache for examination, ensuring no other processes can update the object at the same time.
 This happens when you are compiling or parsing a PL/SQL object or a view.
-Avoid compiling PL/SQL object or view at high usage time to avoid this wait event
+Avoid compiling PL/SQL object or oracle view at high usage time to avoid this wait event

 library cache load lock

 The process is waiting for the opportunity to load an object or a piece of an object into the library cache.
 (Only one process can load an object or a piece of an object at a time.)

 The process is waiting for a latch held by another process.
 (This wait event does not apply to processes that are spinning while waiting for a latch; when a process is spinning, it is not waiting.).Latches are lightweight serialization devices used to coordinate multi-user access to shared data structures, objects, and files.

 Latches are locks designed to be held for extremely short periods of time for example, the time it takes to modify an in-memory data structure.
 They are used to protect certain memory structures, such as the database block buffer cache or the library cache in the shared pool.

 Oracle Latches are typically requested internally in a ‘willing to wait’ mode.
 This means that if the latch is not available, the requesting session will sleep for a short period of time and retry the operation later.
 Other latches may be requested in an ‘immediate’ mode, which is similar in concept to a SELECT FOR UPDATE NO-WAIT, meaning that the process will go do something else, such as try to grab an equivalent sibling latch that may be free, rather than sit and wait for this latch to become available.
 Since many requests may be waiting for a latch at the same time, you may see some processes waiting longer than others.